 Throughout your debt-free life, you'll still likely have the same big purchases as before, like a home or car.
 It's possible to make these big purchases without incurring any debt, but it takes careful budgeting and saving.

-Set your budget for your big purchase using your monthly cash flow.
-If you’re saving more than 15% toward retirement, you can redirect the difference between your savings and the base 15% toward the large purchase.
+Set your budget for a big purchase using your monthly cash flow.
+If you're saving more than 15% for retirement, you can redirect the difference between your savings and the base 15% toward the large purchase.

-For example, if you have a $5,000-per-month take-home salary and are saving $1,000 per month toward retirement, you’re putting 20% of your income toward retirement and can redirect 5% — $250 per month — toward your big purchase.
+For example, if you have a $5,000-per-month take-home salary and are saving $1,000 per month for retirement, that means you're putting 20% of your income toward retirement.
+You can redirect 5% — $250 per month — toward your big purchase instead.

 Becoming debt-free: The gateway to financial freedom

-Financial freedom is the ultimate measure of wealth, as you can do what you want to do instead of what you have to do to live.
-And you can achieve this by becoming debt-free and then maintaining that debt-free lifestyle.
+Financial freedom is the ultimate measure of wealth; you can do what you want to do instead of what you have to do to live.
+And you can start on the path to this freedom by becoming debt-free and then maintaining that debt-free lifestyle.
 The latter includes an array of financial keystones, including: